Equivariant slices for symplectic cones: Equivariant Darboux-Weinstein theorems

-with $\xi$ a degree-zero Poisson vector field on $T$. \end{enumerate} \end{theorem} \begin{remark} The final version of the statement is convenient, even when $\ell=1$, for quantization: see Theorem \ref{t:quant}. \end{remark} For simplicity, we restrict now to the case $\ell=1$, although the statements all admit straightforward generalizations, via part (4) above, to the case of arbitrary $\ell$.
+Part (ii) follows directly from Theorem \ref{t:main-sl}.
+Namely, when we adjoin $t^{1/\ell}$, then the latter coordinate again has degree $1$, so we can apply the theorem and get a product decomposition for the \'etale $\ell$-fold cover. \end{proof} For simplicity, we restrict for the remainder of the subsection to the case $\ell=1$.
 To avoid confusion, when $S$ is a formal Poisson scheme, we let the Hamiltonian vector fields of functions on $S$ be denoted as $\xi^S_f$. \begin{theorem} Let $m \geq 1$ and fix $k \in \bZ$.
-Given two formal Poisson schemes $S, S'$ with Poisson bivectors $\pi_S$ and $\pi_{S'}$, equipped with vector fields $\xi, \xi'$ satisfying $[\xi,\pi_S]=k\pi_S$ and $[\xi',\pi_{S'}]=k\pi_{S'}$, the formal Poisson schemes $\bC^\times \hat \times \Delta^{2m-1} \hat \times S$ and $\bC^\times \hat \times \Delta^{2m-1} \hat \times S'$ with bivectors \eqref{e:hx-pbv} are $\bC^\times$-equivariantly Poisson isomorphic (with $\bC^\times$ acting only on the first factor) if and only if there is formal Poisson isomorphism $S \to S'$ taking $\xi$ to $\xi'+\xi^S_f$ for some $f \in \cO_{S'}$. \end{theorem} \begin{remark} As we will see in the proof, the isomorphisms in the theorem can be chosen to form a commutative square:
+Given two formal Poisson schemes $S, S'$ with Poisson bivectors $\pi_S$ and $\pi_{S'}$, equipped with vector fields $\xi, \xi'$ satisfying $[\xi,\pi_S]=k\pi_S$ and $[\xi',\pi_{S'}]=k\pi_{S'}$, the formal Poisson schemes $\bC^\times \times \Delta^{2m-1} \times S$ and $\bC^\times \times \Delta^{2m-1} \times S'$ with bivectors \eqref{e:hx-pbv} are $\bC^\times$-equivariantly Poisson isomorphic (with $\bC^\times$ acting only on the first factor) if and only if there is formal Poisson isomorphism $S \to S'$ taking $\xi$ to $\xi'+\xi^S_f$ for some $f \in \cO_{S'}$. \end{theorem} \begin{remark} As we will see in the proof, the isomorphisms in the theorem can be chosen to form a commutative square: